-- 21. In order to ensure optimal protection of personal data in the Court's handling of the case, service of the request for a preliminary ruling on the interested persons referred to in Article 23 of the Statute and the subsequent dissemination, in all official languages of the European Union, of the decision closing the proceedings, the referring court or tribunal which alone has full knowledge of the file submitted to the Court is invited to anonymise the case by replacing, for example using initials or a combination of letters, the names of individuals referred to in the request and by redacting information that might enable them to be identified.
-Given the increasing use of new information technologies and, in particular, the use of search engines, any anonymisation effected after the request for a preliminary ruling has been served on the interested persons referred to in Article 23 of the Statute and publication of the notice relating to the case in the Official Journal of the European Union is likely to be less effective. - 22.
-If the referring court or tribunal has a nominative version of the request for a preliminary ruling, containing the full names and contact details of the parties to the main proceedings, and an anonymised version of that request, it is requested to send both versions to the Court to facilitate the Court's handling of the case.
+- 21. In order to ensure optimal protection of personal data in the handling of the case by the Court of Justice or the General Court, the service of the request for a preliminary ruling on the interested persons referred to in Article 23 of the Statute and the subsequent dissemination, in all official languages of the European Union, of the decision closing the proceedings, the referring court or tribunal which alone has full knowledge of the case file in the national proceedings is invited to anonymise the case by replacing, for example using letters, the names of individuals referred to in the request and by redacting information that might enable them to be identified.
+Given the widespread use of new information and communication technologies and, in particular, the use of search engines, any anonymisation effected after the request for a preliminary ruling has been served on the interested persons referred to in Article 23 of the Statute and publication of the notice relating to the case in the Official Journal of the European Union is rendered redundant. - 22.
+If the referring court or tribunal has a nominative version of the request for a preliminary ruling, containing the full names and contact details of the parties to the main proceedings, and an anonymised version of that request, it is requested to send both versions to the Court of Justice to facilitate the handling of the case by the Court of Justice or the General Court.

-Transmission to the Court of the request for a preliminary ruling and of the case file in the national proceedings
+Transmission to the Court of Justice of the request for a preliminary ruling and of the case file in the national proceedings

-- 23. The request for a preliminary ruling must be dated and signed, then sent to the Court Registry electronically or by post (Registry of the Court of Justice, Rue du Fort Niedergrünewald, L-2925 Luxembourg).
-For reasons connected, in particular, with the need to ensure expeditious handling of the case and optimal communication with the referring court or tribunal, the Court recommends that national courts and tribunals use the e-Curia application.
-The rules on access to that application, which enables procedural documents to be lodged and served electronically, and the conditions of use of e-Curia may be viewed on the institution's website (https://curia.europa.eu/jcms/jcms/P\78957/en/).
-In order to facilitate the Court's processing of requests for a preliminary ruling and, in particular, their translation into all the official languages of the European Union, national courts and tribunals are requested, in addition to sending the original version of the request for a preliminary ruling via e-Curia, to send an editable version (word processing software such as 'Word', 'OpenOffice' or 'LibreOffice') of that request to the following address: DDP-GreffeCour@curia.europa.eu. - 24.
-The request for a preliminary ruling must reach the Registry together with all the relevant documents and documents useful for the Court's handling of the case and, in particular, the precise contact details for the parties to the main proceedings and their representatives, if any, as well as the file of the case in the main proceedings or a copy of it.
-The file (or copy file) which may be sent electronically or by post will be retained at the Registry throughout the proceedings before the Court where, unless otherwise indicated by the referring court or tribunal, it may be consulted by the interested persons referred to in Article 23 of the Statute.
+23. The request for a preliminary ruling must be dated and signed, then sent to the Registry of the Court of Justice electronically or by post (Registry of the Court of Justice, Rue du Fort Niedergrünewald, L-2925 Luxembourg).
+For reasons connected, in particular, with the need to ensure expeditious handling of the case and optimal communication with the referring court or tribunal, the Court of Justice recommends that national courts and tribunals use the e-Curia application.
+The rules on access to that application, which enables procedural documents to be lodged and served electronically, and the conditions of use of e-Curia may be viewed on the institution's website: CURIA - Procedure - Court of Justice of the European Union (europa.eu).
+In order to facilitate the handling of requests for a preliminary ruling by the Court of Justice and the General Court and, in particular, their translation into all the official languages of the European Union, national courts and tribunals are requested, in addition to sending the original version of the request for a preliminary ruling via e-Curia, to send an editable version of that request to the following address: editable-versions@curia.europa.eu.
+(2)

+24. The request for a preliminary ruling must reach the Registry together with all the relevant documents and documents useful for the Court of Justice and the General Court to handle the case and, in particular, the precise contact details for the parties to the main proceedings and their representatives, if any, as well as the file of the case in the main proceedings or a copy of it.
+The file (or copy file) - which may be sent electronically or by post - will be retained at the Registry throughout the proceedings before the Court of Justice or the General Court where, unless otherwise indicated by the referring court or tribunal, it may be consulted by the interested persons referred to in Article 23 of the Statute.